Doctor's defense faces tough task in Jackson trial

-LOS ANGELES The defense in the trial of Michael Jackson's doctor takes center stage next week with a major question still to be answered: will Dr. Conrad Murray take the witness stand?
+LOS ANGELES, Oct 14 The defense in the trial of Michael Jackson's doctor takes center stage next week with a major question still to be answered: will Dr Conrad Murray take the witness stand?

 After three weeks of often damaging evidence against the doctor accused of involuntary manslaughter in the singer's death, legal experts say Murray's version of events is riddled with inconsistencies.